Drone-Graffiti/DroneTracer/README.md

 #### dronePaint object:

-This object, provides functions to access and modify related information to the svg for the drone.
+Provides functions to access and modify related information to the svg for the drone.
+This functions does not affect the transformation process.

-Relative positioning into the wall must be registered into the dronePaint.
+**setPaintingPosition(x, y):** Sets relative positioning inside the wall.

+**setPaintingScale(factor):** Transforms the scale of the generated SVG. *Only accepts positive numbers greater or equals than 1.*

+**svgFile:** Getter, svg drone path

+**sourceImage**: Getter, original source image

+**estimatedTime:** Getter, estimated painting time (milliseconds)